MichaelWoo-git/Apriori_Algorithm_from_Scratch/README.md

 ##### Aprior_Algo.py : py script version of the algorithm
 ##### LICENSE: MIT LICENSE
 #### Implementation
 * Using the concept of sets, counters, dataframes, and lambdas, loops, and well defined functions to carry out specific tasks that captures the implemention of the Apriori Algorithm from scratch.
+The dataset that was used was comprised of 2 csv files (item_names & transactions) per store.

 ## Running Aprior_Algo.ipynb (Jupyter Notebook)